Sporkyy/leetcode/2-add-two-numbers.md

 const addTwoNumbers = (l1, l2, carry = 0) => {
   // 1.
 When there are no nodes and nothing to carry, terminate the list if (!l1 && !l2 && !carry) return null;
   // 2.
-Sum what's carried and the node values (whatever is missing is zero) const sum = carry + (l1 && l1.val) + (l2 && l2.val);
+Sum what's carried and the node values (anything missing becomes zero) const sum = carry + (l1 && l1.val) + (l2 && l2.val);
   // 3.
 Make a new list node with the value of the last digit of sum const node = new ListNode(sum % 10);